Shamshard-Hussain/Java-swing-toy-management-and-E-commerce-system/README.md

 The full project will be available soon.
-Currently, only the registration and login GUI are available here.

 Users need to enter valid data for registration: